vossmalte/KIT-MachineLearning/script/script.md

   - detecting outliers
 - Construction:
   - bottom-up: merge ``closest'' clusters
+    - start with each item in its own cluster
+    - metrics to merge clusters
       - single linkage: minimum distance of points
       - complete linkage: maximum distance of points
       - average linkage
-    - centroid linkage
+      - centroid linkage: distance between the centers
   - (top-down)

-- intuitive, but costly
+- intuitive, but costly. no need to know the number of clusters in advance

 ### Flat Clustering: K-Means

 - Goal: minimize sum of squared distances
 - Algorithm:
-  - Pick k, place k ``cluster centers'' random or using Furthest First Initialisation:
+  - Pick k, place k ``cluster centers'' random or using Furthest First Initialization:
     - first center random data point
     - other centers at data point with max. min. distance from placed centers
   - Assign each sample to its closest centroid
   - put ``cluster centers'' on mean of the samples assigned to them
 - Convergence: (locally) minimizes the sum of squared differences - BUT: only local minimum
   - try multiple initializations
-- Choose k: "knee-finding method" using plot of SSD of result
+- Choose k: "knee-finding method" using plot of SSD of result (so do k-Means for different k and choose the largest k with significant improvement)
 - quick, but needs metric, can't handle outliers, noise or non-convex shapes
+- clustering is NP-Hard

 ## Density Estimation